1999 Extremaduran regional election

-A regional election was held in Extremadura on Sunday, 13 June 1999, to elect the 5th Assembly of the autonomous community.
+A regional election was held in Extremadura on 13 June 1999 to elect the 5th Assembly of the autonomous community.
 All 65 seats in the Assembly were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain, as well as the 1999 European Parliament election.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain, as well as the 1999 European Parliament election.

 The Spanish Socialist Workers' Party (PSOE) won the election, obtaining 34 seats and 48.5% of the vote.
 This meant that the party recovered the absolute majority it had lost in the previous election.
 The opposition People's Party added 1 additional seat to their 27-seat count, but remained almost static in vote terms, gaining 0.5 percentage points albeit losing 1,000 votes from 1995.
-United Left (IU) lost half of its seats, while the Extremaduran Coalition (CREx-PREx) was left out of the Assembly after breaking up with United Extremadura (EU), which also failed to gain any seats.
+United Left (IU) lost half of its seats, while the Extremaduran Coalition (PREx–CREx) was left out of the Assembly after breaking up with United Extremadura (EU), which also failed to gain any seats.

 The election resulted in Juan Carlos Rodríguez Ibarra being elected President for a fifth term in office.

 Overview

-Under the 1983 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 1983 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.